 Most seniors want to continue living in their own home, even after they have begun experiencing notable changes in memory, overall cognitive functioning, and mobility.
 They value their independence and often fear losing it.
-While this choice might cause concern among family members, Home Care Assistance of Anchorage shares a few things that families can do to support aging adults in their decision to age in place.
+While this choice might cause concern among family members, Anchorage Home Care Assistance shares a few things that families can do to support aging adults in their decision to age in place.

 Why Aging in Place Might be Best

 In many instances, aging in place is the safest and most cost-effective option available to seniors.
 They do not have to entrust their safety and wellbeing to strangers by moving into live-in care facilities.
 More importantly, they can continue enjoying the resources they already have.
 By maintaining a sense of autonomy, seniors don’t have to worry about feeling burdensome to others, which is a common concern among aging adults.
 When an active and dedicated support team is in place, the risk of illness, injury, loneliness, and depression can also be significantly minimized.